- Loss of a single phase on three-phase motors can damage equipment and lead to costly repairs.

 The loss of a single phase on a three-phase line may be due to a downed power line or a blown pole-top fuse on the utility system.
-Phase loss may also result from a single-phase overload condition causing one fuse to blow, or an equipment failure within your facility.
+Phase loss may also result from a single-phase overload condition causing one fuse to blow, or an equipment failure within a facility.

 Phase loss protection

 Phase monitors can be installed at each motor, or on the secondary side of the circuit.
-A shunt trip capacitor should be added when the monitor is placed on the secondary side of the circuit, so it will still operate if there is a loss of power.
+A shunt trip capacitor should be added when the monitor is placed on the secondary side of the circuit so it will still operate if there is a loss of power.
 Choose phase monitors based on the incoming line voltage and the detected frequency.

 While phase protection may cost a small amount of money upfront, it can help save thousands of dollars in lost production and equipment repair or replacement.